UPLIFTING THE NEXT GENERATION OF MOVEMENT LEADERS.

 LAND ACKNOWLEDGEMENT.

-Instituto was founded on Tohono O'odham and Pee Posh Land.
+Instituto was founded on O'odham and Pee Posh Land.

-This city is the original land of the Ancestral Sonoran Desert People.
+This area is the original land of the Ancestral Sonoran Desert People.

 We acknowledge this is their land.
 We encourage everyone to visit the surrounding communities during their social events/activities and get to know the people of this land.